DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-27-Calling-Async-In-A-Sync-Method.md

 ### Rules
 There are three rules for when you need to call an asynchronous method.

-1. Make the calling method asynchronous whenever you can.
+1. Make the calling method asynchronous whenever you can<sup>#1</sup>.
 2. Never use __.Wait()__ or __.Result__  always use __GetAwaiter().GetResult()__
 3. Never call an asynchronous method without awaiting it.

 There is a minor exception to these rules which we will look at next time.

+#1
+As @kev_bite pointed out to me,  there are very few reasons not to make your method asynchronous in modern C#.
+For example C# 7.1 supports asynchronous Main methods in console apps,  and you can use __IHttpAsyncHandler__ instead of __IHttpHandler__ in asp.net.

 ### References
 [Correcting Common Mistakes When Using Async/Await in .NET - Brandon Minnick](https://www.youtube.com/watch?v=av5YNd4X3dY)